RudraPP/Diamond-Patterns/README.md

 # Diamond-Patterns

-Python Code which allows you to print Diamond pattern Code takes an integer as an input
+Python Code which allows you to print Diamond pattern.
+Code takes an integer as an input